 Horizontal video is currently the most common format for distribution, and that’s likely to stay the same for quite some time.
 The vertical video slowly became more popular after 2010, following the release of the iPhone, and as most smartphones adopted a similar, taller screen shape.

 Television screens, computer monitors, tablets, and laptop screens are all better suited for horizontal videos.
-Vertical videos can be played, but with black bars on either side of the content.
+Vertical videos can be played but with black bars on either side of the content.

 Until device usage changes and traditional computers, laptops, and tablets become obsolete, horizontal video is likely to remain the standard format.
-And, with smartphones becoming more advanced with bigger screens, a horizontal video may once again be king in the mobile device space, too.
+And, with smartphones becoming more advanced with bigger screens, horizontal video may once again be king in the mobile device space, too.

 Nobody wants to watch long-form content in a vertical format.
-Not only do people prefer to consume content on bigger devices, but even when they do consume content on their smartphone, it’s very easy to simply flip the phone sideways and watch the video horizontally.
+Not only do people prefer to consume content on bigger devices, but even when they do consume content on their smartphones, it's very easy to simply flip the phone sideways and watch the video horizontally.

 There’s a reason the movies are filmed in widescreen!
 It allows the viewer to see more of the shot, making your video feel immersive and natural.

-- You’re Ready for the Future
+You're ready for the future

 As we alluded to previously, modern devices are always changing, and vertical video probably won’t be around forever.
 Phones are getting bigger, and new folding screens allow people to open up their devices for a better widescreen experience.